charlie-vf/the-hobbit-game/README.md

 ## **Future Implementations**

-- os.system('clear') sometimes doesn't work - unsure if this is a genuine issue with a fix
+- os.system('clear') only applicable to Gitpod bash - will research further if there is a similar method for clearing the deployed terminal

 - Imagery and further styling to be added to enhance UX